karxg/AirBnB_clone/README.md

 - count [class_name]: Count the number of instances of a specific class.
 - clear: Clear the console screen.

-## Contributing

-Contributions to the HBNB Project are welcome!
-To contribute, follow these steps:

-Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
-Make your changes.
-Commit your changes (git commit -am 'Add new feature').
-Push to the branch (git push origin feature/your-feature).
-Create a new pull request.

 ## Learning Objectives

 By completing this project, we'll gain knowledge and skills in the following areas: